Healthy Fats Information - Olive, Flax, Coconut

 Anti-Viral Properties

 From my research and my own experience, I believe the saturated fats in virgin, nonprocessed, non-hydrogenated cold-pressed coconut oil are good for me.
 I feel very good when eating this type of coconut oil.
 A side effect that I like a lot is that virgin non-hydrogenated coconut oil helps me lose weight too.
+You may also want to read about upgraded MCT oil which is extracted from coconuts and has the highest concentration of good fats, or medium chain triglycerides.

-Organic, cold-pressed flax seed oil as a way to get healthy fats into my diet on a regular basis and helps with health elimination as well as providing those beneficial Omega acids in correct proportion.
+I enjoy the healthy benefits of eating extra virgin cold-pressed olive oil as well as coconut oil.
+Olive oil keeps best when stored in dark containers.
+Organic, cold-pressed flax seed oil as another way to get healthy fats into the diet on a regular basis and helps with health elimination as well as providing those beneficial Omega acids in correct proportion.
+Flax seed oil is an excellent natural stool softener too!

 I read labels for fat types and content and usually choose products that do not have hydrogenated oils or trans fats.
 I regularly talk to store managers about getting healthier products in the stores - our voice is powerful as consumers but we have to use it.
+I usually choose other than oxidized fats, mostly avoiding fried foods like french fries and other fast foods.
+I'm not insane about it, if I want a fast food occasionally, I have it but as a rule, no.

 Health Care Disclaimer: The heart health information on Ask a Healer is educational in nature and not intended to replace guidance from your doctor.
 Not intended as substitute for medical attention.